Car Safety Tips For A Family Guy

 If you’re getting rid of your Bugatti, it’s probably because you couldn’t feasibly fit in your child and everything they come with.
 So space is going to be your ally.
 Get something like a hatchback because the boot space will be the real life saver for you and it’s cheap.
 Depending on your budget, you could go for a Volkswagen.
-They are pretty good for overall space and check out Cars and Co volkswagen if you’re leaning towards something with a bit more style.
+They are pretty good for overall space and if you’re leaning towards something with a bit more style.
 Other options include SUVs or MPVs, and although they will fit in everything your child needs (plus about 400 of their friends), they’re quite expensive to run.
 Space is most definitely the final frontier, and it needs to be at the forefront of your mind.

 What’s Classed As Safe?

 No, you can’t just sit them down and put the seatbelt on!
 Car seatbelts aren’t designed for children at all, so make sure to get the right booster seat for your baby.
 For most babies, the standard baby seat carrier works just fine and fits onto a LATCH base (or ISOFIX if you’re in Europe).
 Having a secure base isn’t required by law everywhere just yet, but for peace of mind, you’d be stupid not to get one.
 And remember; don’t put the baby in the front seat.
 The safest place to put them is in the back seat on one side, not in the middle.
 The seat needs to be positioned so the baby is looking out the rear window, and always put the car seat in.
 It could be tempting to just strap them in if you’re going on a short journey, but don’t be stupid.
 Accidents happen on short journeys just as much as they do on long ones.